General terms and conditions for the provision and maintenance of software

 5.1.
 The CUSTOMER must pay the remuneration specified in the AGREEMENT.

 5.3.
-The fee for the software licence will be invoiced after the SUPPLIER signs the AGREEMENT.
+The fee for the software licence will be invoiced after the PROVIDER signs the AGREEMENT.

 5.5.
 All bank expenses (in particular fees for foreign transfers) shall be borne by the CUSTOMER.